Li Ju (Jin dynasty): War over Luoyang

 Later that year, Liu Cong died and was succeeded by Liu Can.
 However, Liu Can was killed in a coup led by Jin Zhun.
 Zhun sent an envoy to Li Ju with a letter denouncing the Liu clan and informing him that the imperial coffins were being transported south to Jiankang.
 Li notified Sima Rui of this, who later sent his ministers to welcome the imperial coffins.
 However, Jin Zhun was eventually defeated by a coalition led by Liu Yao and Shi Le later that year.
 Liu Yao succeeded Liu Can but in 319, Shi Le broke away and formed Later Zhao.
 Zhao Gu also died that year, leaving Guo Song to defend Luorui on his own.
 Song changed his base to Yangdi, where he faced multiple attacks from Shi Le's son, Shi Sheng.
 In all their encounters, Guo Song was the victor.

-In 320, the Han Zhao commanders guarding Luoyang, Yin An (尹安), Song Shi (宋始), Song Shu (宋恕), and Zhao Shen (趙愼) all decided to surrender to Later Zhao.
+In 320, the Han commanders guarding Luoyang, Yin An (尹安), Song Shi (宋始), Song Shu (宋恕), and Zhao Shen (趙愼) all decided to surrender to Later Zhao.
 Shi Le sent Shi Sheng to support them, but the commanders changed their minds and surrendered to Li Ju instead.
 Guo Mo was sent to reinforce Luoyang.
 She Sheng felt that it would be risky to attack Luoyang on his own, so he settled with capturing Song Shi's army before retreating north.
 The people of Henan fled to Li Ju, and Luoyang was virtually abandoned.